enkidevs/curriculum/JavaScript/Ecmascript 2015/stringing-it-all-together.md

 * `in`
 * `=`
 %exp
 The `for ... of` statement creates a loop iterating over iterable objects.
-It creates a custom iteration hook with statements to be executed on each distinct property of the object.
+It creates a custom iteration hook with statements to be executed on each step.
 %
 ---
 ```